 This exhibition displays 68 ceramics and drawings by Picasso, inspired by ancient plays thus, creating a “Divine Dialogue between Greek antiquity and modern art.”
 I don’t believe there has been another exhibition with this theme and therefore, I’m very interested visiting it myself.

-So there you have 9 different art exhibitions.
+So there you have four art exhibitions in London and five more in major cities.
 I wish I could see them all myself…

 Take care now,